-Figure 14.
+Figure 11.
 Relation between predicted and true farm power for all data points of the test data set for Wind Farm 1

-Figure 15.
+Figure 12.
 Relation between predicted and true farm power for all data points of the test data set for Wind Farm 2

-3.1.4 Validation time sequence
+3.1.3 Validation time sequence

-Figure 16 shows the predicted and true farm power for a 60-hour time sequence of validation data for Wind Farm 1, as well as the predicted confidence intervals.
-The confidence intervals are the smallest for high wind speeds resulting in maximum farm power and for low wind speeds with a farm power close to 0 MW.
+- 415 Figure 13 shows the predicted and true farm power for a 60-hour time sequence of validation data for Wind Farm 1, as well as the predicted confidence intervals.
+The true farm power lays most of the time within the 68.3% confidence interval and rarely outside of the 95% confidence interval.
+The confidence intervals are indeed the smallest for high wind speeds resulting in maximum farm power and for low wind speeds with a farm power close to 0 MW.
 The uncertainty appears to be the highest when the farm power is fluctuating and peaking heavily.
-In contrast, for long continuous power increases or decreases, the predicted uncertainty of the model appears to be relatively low.
-For this time sequence, 69.0% of the of the 1-minute true farm power data points lay within the 68.3% confidence interval and 97.5% of the data points lay within the 95% confidence interval (when ignoring the true farm data points at maximum and zero farm power, where the absolute prediction error is negligible).
+In contrast, for long continuous power increases or decreases, the uncertainty of the model appears to be relatively low.
+420